 Melissa is responsible for the strategic direction and general operations of the University Library, ensuring its continued contribution to the university’s goals, mission, vision, and values.
 She leads a team of 150 faculty and staff in seven libraries, University Archives & Special Collections, and Student Learning Services.

 Melissa joined the Library as Dean on February 1, 2017.
 She previously served as associate vice-president for information services, and director of New Brunswick Libraries, at Rutgers University in New Brunswick, N.J, and held a variety of leadership roles in academic health sciences libraries in California.
 She earned an EdD from the University of Southern California, a master’s degree in library and information science from the University of Texas, and a BA in psychobiology from the University of California, Riverside.

 She represents the University of Saskatchewan as a member of the Association of Research Libraries (ARL), the Canadian Association of Research Libraries (CARL), and the Council of Prairie and Pacific Libraries (COPPUL).

-Catherine Steeves is the Vice-Provost and Chief Librarian at Western University and as such participates as Library Director in the Canadian Association of Research Libraries (CARL) and the Ontario Council of University Libraries (OCUL).
-She is a member of the CARL Advancing Research Committee and the OCUL Collaborative Futures Task Force.
+Catherine Steeves is the Vice-Provost and Chief Librarian at Western University and as such participates as Library Director in the Canadian Association of Research Libraries (CARL), the Ontario Council of University Libraries (OCUL) and the Association of Research Libraries (ARL).
+She is Chair of the CARL Advancing Research Committee, Vice-Chair of the ARL Member Engagement and Outreach Committee and serves on the Board of Directors for Canadian Science Publishing.
 She is a Western MLIS graduate who returned to Western in August 2014 following her position as Deputy Chief Information Officer and Associate Chief Librarian at the University of Guelph.
 Previously, she worked as the ITS Operations Manager for the University of Alberta Libraries.